 G. Gordon Liddy

-Angie, a befuddled young woman, cannot seem to end a hectic day, when she's confronted by her ex, Jamie.
-Whisked about town on a whirlwind date, Jamie falls for Angie again, but she resists.
-Unfortunately, her roommate, Rita, does not and falls for Jamie anyway.
-It all explodes at a party attended by all and with the additions of ex girls and guys everywhere.Written by
+Befuddled young Angie cannot seem to end a hectic day when she's confronted by her ex, Jamie.
+Whisked about town on a whirlwind date, Jamie falls for Angie again, but she resists; Angie's roommate Rita falls for Jamie.
+It all explodes at a party they all attend, with the addition of ex-girlfriends and ex-boyfriends everywhere.Written by

 Producer Michael Huens negotiated with SAG and got one of the very first Low Budget Agreements on this film, when it was shot in 1994.
 Today, many filmmakers benefit from these Low Budget Agreements that SAG offers.
 See more »

 Angie has known Jamie for years, and while they dated for a while, she only wants a platonic relationship.
 Jamie wants more.
 Angie's roommate Rita wants Jamie if Angie doesn't, and Jamie likes Rita okay, but he refuses to give up on Angie.
 Jamie turns into a stalker, but he's more annoying than dangerous.
 Complicating the situation are Angie's ex-boyfriend Glen, Rita's ex Clete, and Jamie's ex Jenny (who wears VERY short shorts).